ckamps/2232-defiance/content/01-the-property.md

 ### Stone Steps to Lower Land

 56 flagstone steps each 6" thick and 3' wide provide access to the lower land from the main home site.
-Solar powered step lights illuminate the steps at nigh.
+Solar powered step lights illuminate the steps at night.
 The steps are lined on either side with landscaping.

 {{< carousel ratio="4x3" class="col-sm-20 col-lg-20 mx-auto" >}}
   {{< img src="img/lower-land/steps-bottom.jpeg" caption="Flagstone steps from lower land" >}}